 - The Law School places a number of restrictions on the classes for which a student visiting away may receive credit.
 The burden to comply with those restrictions is on the student, and no exceptions will be granted.

 - Students visiting away pay tuition and fees to the school they visit.
 Although loans will be available, your Law School scholarship support will not be available.
 Students should speak with the Associate Director of Admissions & Financial Aid about loan issues.
 In addition to tuition and fees paid to the school visited, students will also be charged a visiting fee by the Law School, the amount to be determined each year in the spring for the following year.
 Currently, the fee is $1,000/quarter.

-- Students visiting away need to maintain full-time status for the duration of the visit and must satisfy the Law School’s total residence requirement of nine full quarters.
+- Students visiting away need to maintain full-time status for the duration of the visit in order to satisfy the Law School’s total residence requirement of nine full quarters.
 Two semesters away may be substituted for three quarters.

 - The Law School Registrar will work with students approved to visit away to calculate the number of credits needed at the other law school.

 - Students visiting away must arrange to have grades sent to the Law School Registrar at the end of each semester/quarter they are away.
-If they wish to graduate in a particular quarter, they must meet the grading deadline for that quarter and the University’s deadline for filing a graduation application.
+If they wish to graduate in a particular quarter, they must meet the grading deadline for that quarter and the University’s deadline for filing a graduation application (before the quarter in which they expect to graduate).
 It is ultimately the student’s responsibility to ensure the satisfaction of all of the Law School’s graduation requirements.
 If, at the end of the visit, the student remains short on credits or grades have not been received for work completed away, the student will not be able to graduate with their class.
 Students visiting away must contact the Law School Registrar BEFORE REGISTRATION for the final semester away to complete an initial degree audit verifying sufficient credits to graduate.
-They must also file an application to graduate with the University of Chicago before the beginning of the quarter in which they expect to graduate.